jrsmith3/jrsmith3.github.io/content/2014-02-28 Naming files uniquely to reduce confusion.md

 Some advice and pitfalls to avoid
 =================================
 There were a few design criteria I was hoping to meet with this naming scheme.
-I wanted to have a rubric to generate a filename that were guaranteed to be unique.
+I wanted to have a rubric to generate a filename that was guaranteed to be unique.
 I also wanted to build in enough information so that a person could have a good idea of the contents and context of the file simply by looking at the name.
 Of course, you could always add even more metadata, but at some point the length of the filename will be unweildy and people won't follow the convention.
 To that end, the final design criterion was a convention that was long enough to be sufficiently descriptive, yet short enough that people would still use it.
 I would recommend that you not add additional metadata fields to this scheme.

 One last piece of advice, I recommend using all lowercase letters in your filenames.